-JHU Museum Studies Onsite Seminars Summer 2017 (460.610)
+JHU Museum Studies Onsite Seminar

 The seminar includes practicum opportunities in a variety of museum settings; conversations with local museum professionals; observation of and interaction with museum visitors; and class sessions to integrate the daily experiences.
 Using the rich diversity of museums in the Washington area or an equally suitable site, this course provides students with the chance to use what they have learned in their prior courses, develop networks with fellow students and museum experts, and explore the latest in museum practice, including exhibition design and development, public programming, collections management, conservation, and uses of technology in the museum.
 Students work on directed activities during the two-week period, and the museum visits during the seminars are very focused on the academic work being accomplished.
 Some seminars require preparatory work before the seminar and follow-up work after the seminar.
 Please read the descriptions carefully.

-Students must have completed a minimum of two courses in the program to register for this class, however four or more courses are recommended.
+Students must have completed a minimum of two courses in the program to register for this class, however, four or more courses are recommended.
 (One of these courses must be 460.601 or 460.602).
 Requirements may vary for specific seminars, so please read the descriptions carefully.

 Most seminars require 14 people to register before they can run.
 Some seminars may require more than 14.
 Please read the specific seminar description carefully.
 (The maximum number of students for each seminar is 20.)
 If you need the seminar to graduate in that specific semester, please register early.
 Do not purchase plane tickets or make other investments in your trip until you hear that there are enough participants enrolled.
 All students will be notified.